There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 22. My Favorite Things – John Coltrane

-This particular 14 minute version features Coltrane on soprano saxophone and really shows how far it’s possible to take the basics of a and turn it into something totally unique!
+This particular 14 minute version features Coltrane on soprano saxophone and really shows how far it’s possible to take the basics of a song and turn it into something totally unique!

 Modern version: Youn Sun Nah